CONSULTATION • CONSERVATION • REPAIR

 This article is intended to follow on from 'Mortars for Repair and Conservation'.

-This is certainly one area of my conservation work that seems to concern my clients.
+This is certainly one area of our conservation work that seems to concern our clients the most.
 Partly this is because of the differing advice and methods of repair that non conservation builders give and repairs they can provide.
-Let me start by saying that I do not advocate repair methods that cover or disguise the damp, provide a barrier to the damp or the use of chemicals to attempt to provide a damp proof course.
-Rather I advocate repair methods that understand how old walls were built and how they were designed to shed water naturally to achieve an acceptable balance of moisture content in the solid walls which changes with the weather and seasons.
+Let us start by saying that we do not advocate repair methods that cover or disguise the damp, provide a barrier to the damp or the use of chemicals to attempt to provide a damp proof course.
+Rather we advocate repair methods that understand how old walls were built and how they were designed to shed water naturally to achieve an acceptable balance of moisture content in the solid walls which changes with the weather and seasons.

 As explained in the above article, older buildings have solid walls with no damp proof courses.
 They often have an outer and inner skin of brick or stone with a masonry core.
 They were designed to absorb water from rising damp, rain surface run down and condensation and then shed this moisture externally by evaporation in the wind and sun or internally by smaller air circulation.

-The traditional repairs that I carry out for clients will follow these original design criteria.
-Therefore, if external walls have been re-pointed with non porous sand and cement I will replace this with a porous lime and aggregate mortar.
-If external walls have been rendered with sand and cement, I will replace this with a suitable lime render.
-Modern paints also provide a barrier to the walls shedding water, therefore I use lime based breathable paints.
+The traditional repairs that we carry out follow these original design criteria.
+Therefore, if external walls have been re-pointed with non porous sand and cement we will replace them with a porous lime and aggregate mortar.
+If external walls have been rendered with sand and cement, we will replace these with a suitable lime render.
+Modern paints also provide a barrier to the walls shedding water, therefore we use lime based breathable paints.
 Internal walls need similar treatment.
 Bitumen painted barriers must be removed, boarding and insulation fitted below dado rails act merely to disguise the problem, cement and gypsum renders and plaster prevent water movement and modern paints too are bad news.
 A suitable lime render and a breathable paint would be the answer.

 The drying process for very damp walls which have not been able to breathe for many years does take time, perhaps 6-12 months in extreme cases, but given time and the right repairs the walls of old houses will dry out and a healthy equilibrium of moisture will return.